 Quality improvement program

 Every year, our quality improvement program finds ways to help our members improve their health.
-We work to make sure members receive the high-quality care they deserve.
-Refer to the quality improvement program summary to learn how we are improving care and services for members.
+And, we work to make sure members receive the high-quality care they deserve.
+By contacting Providence Health Plan customer service and requesting a copy of our quality improvement program report, you can learn how we are improving care and services for members.
 You’ll also see the progress we are making toward our quality improvement goals.

 Benefits and services included in, and excluded from, coverage